What do you do with big money?

 Provided by TechGirl Financial

 Windfalls don’t always lead to happy endings.
-Take the example of Alex and Rhoda Toth, a Florida couple down to their last $25 who hit a lottery jackpot of roughly $13 million in 1990.
+Take the example of Alex and Rhoda Toth, a Florida couple down to their last $25 who hit a lottery jackpot of roughly $13 million in the 1990s.
 Their feel-good story ended badly: by 2006, they were bankrupt and facing tax fraud charges.
 Or Janite Lee, who won $18 million in the Illinois Lottery.
-Just eight years later, she filed for Chapter 7 bankruptcy; she had $700 to her name and owed $2.5 million to creditors.
-Windfalls don’t necessarily breed “old money” either – without long-range vision, one generation’s wealth may not transfer to the next.
-The Williams Group, a California-based wealth coaching firm, recently spent years studying the estate transfers of more than 2,000 high net worth households.
-It found that 70% of the time, the wealth built by one generation failed to successfully migrate to the next.1,2
+Just eight years later, she filed for Chapter 7 bankruptcy; she had $700 to her name and owed $2.5 million to creditors.1

 Keep quiet, if you can.
 If you aren’t in the spotlight, don’t step into it.
 Who really needs to know about your newfound wealth besides you and your immediate family?
-The Internal Revenue Service, the financial professionals who you consult or hire, and your attorney.
-The list needn’t be much longer, and you may want to limit it at that.
+The Internal Revenue Service, the financial professionals you consult or hire, and your attorney.
+The list needn’t be much longer.

-What if you can’t?
+What if you don’t have the opportunity to keep quiet?
 Winning a lottery prize, selling your company, signing a multiyear deal – when your wealth is publicized, expect friends and strangers to come knocking at your door.
-Be fair, firm, and friendly – and avoid handling the requests, yourself.
+Be fair, firm, and friendly – and avoid handling the requests on your own.
 One generous handout may risk opening the floodgate to others.
 Let your financial team review appeals for loans, business proposals, and pipe dreams.

 Think in stages.
 When a big lump sum enhances your financial standing, you need to think about the immediate future, the near future, and the decades ahead.
 Many people celebrate their good fortune when they receive sudden wealth and live in the moment, only to wonder years later where that moment went.

 In the immediate future, an infusion of wealth may give you some tax dilemmas; it may also require you to reconsider existing beneficiary designations on IRAs, retirement plans, and investment accounts and insurance policies.
-A will, a trust, an existing estate plan – they may need to be revisited.
+A will, a trust, or an existing estate plan may need revisiting.
 Resist the temptation to try and grow the newly acquired wealth quickly through aggressive investing.

 Now, how about the next few years?
 Think about what financial independence (or greater financial freedom) means to you.
 How do you want to spend your time?
 Should you continue in your present career?
 Should you stick with your business, or sell or transfer ownership?
 What kinds of near-term possibilities could this open for you?
 What are the concrete financial steps that could help you defer or reduce taxes in the next few years?
 How can risk be sensibly managed as some or all the assets are invested?